Opioid Misuse, Abuse & Dependence in Vermont

 The percentage of Vermonters reporting prescription pain reliever misuse is going down significantly in Vermont.
 The decrease is particularly dramatic for Vermonters 18 to 25 years old.

-Heroin use in the past year remains well below 1% in Vermont.
+While past year heroin use prevalence remains under 1% for the population 12 and older (as it does for all states), Vermonters in the 18-25 year-old age group have among the highest use rates in the country.
 A report from the Substance Abuse & Mental Health Services Administration found that in any given year almost 80% of new heroin users in America had misused prescription pain relievers.

 The general pattern for Vermont is a lot like the national trend: prescription drug misuse has slowly gone down, access to treatment for those dependent on opioids has widened, and there has been an increase in disease and death associated with heroin use.